CloudTSPUK/Start_Here/Beginners_Guide_To_GitHub.md

 **The core workflow outlined in this document applies irrespective of whether you are using GitHub online or offline via GitHub clients.**

-**Side Note -**An example of some dedicated GitHub clients include:
+**Side Note-**An example of some dedicated GitHub clients include:
-* Dedicated [GitHub for Desktop]( https://desktop.github.com/) application *[Visual Studio’s GitHub Extension]( https://visualstudio.github.com/) providing integrated Visual Studio tooling for GitHub.
+* Dedicated [GitHub for Desktop]( https://desktop.github.com/) application
+* [Visual Studio’s GitHub Extension]( https://visualstudio.github.com/) providing integrated Visual Studio tooling for GitHub.

 This introduction guide will provide the key information required to get up and running with